Salt-Mc/Flare-On/FlareOn11/Ch09/Readme.md

 ## Removing the obfuscation while mainitaining executability
 The obfuscation is as follow:
-Component 1 obfuscation:
+### Non-modified part of obfuscation
 1. Whenever it enters a call statement the prologue is a pop instruction that pops (writes) the return address to the epilogue of the function.
-2. In the epilogue it adds the return address with an integer value abd puts this at the current esp effectively make this calculated result the return address of the funtion.
+2. In the epilogue it adds the return address with an integer value and puts this at the current esp effectively make this calculated result the return address of the funtion.
 We will not touch this pattern while deofucating.
-Component 2 obfuscation:
+### Modifiable part of obfuscation:
 1. After the pop instructions at the prologue the code modifies the bytes that are executed next with actual opcode bytes.
 2. It executes those real code bytes
 3. Post this actual code bytes are executed it is followed with instruction which destroys the real code bytes again by writing garbage to it.